-Expenditure values within this category are calculated using groomer log submissions and appropriate equipment usage rates.
+Expenditure values within this category are calculated using groomer log submissions and appropriate groomer usage or flat rates.

 - A groomer log is required to record and document all grooming activity performed.
-All grooming activity documented on the groomer log must be recorded at the time the grooming is completed. - A current record of grooming activity must be received by Sponsor monthly on or before the 10th of the following month. - Type of groomer used is to be recorded on groomer logs, as appropriate. - Provide first & last name, no initials, or nicknames, of Groomer Operator. - Reimbursement for Groomer Operator Assistant hours may be submitted as a trail maintenance expenditure, but is reimbursable at half the volunteer labor rate (i.e. - \$7.50/ hr.).
-The necessity for a Groomer Assistant must be documented on the log.
-Please see the Phase III Frequently Asked Questions for more information. - Provide trail # and start and endpoints of grooming activity. - Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - Enter number of miles groomed and total hours.
+All grooming activity documented on the groomer log must be recorded at the time the grooming is completed. - A current record of grooming activity must be received by Sponsor monthly on or before the 10th of the following month. - Type of groomer used is to be recorded on groomer logs, as appropriate. - > This must match a groomer listed on the Phase II Equipment Summary. - Provide first & last name, no initials, or nicknames, of the groomer operator. - ➤ Reimbursement for groomer operator assistant hours may be submitted as a volunteer labor expense.
+The groomer assistant must be clearly associated with a single grooming run and a single grooming operator on the groomer usage log. - Provide trail # and start and endpoints of grooming activity. - Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - ➤ Enter number of miles groomed and total hours.
 Hours should be recorded in 15-minute increments (.25). - Groomer Flat Rate: Used for Club/Sponsor Owned equipment operations.
 Rate is all-inclusive (labor, fuel, oil, grease & fluids, maintenance, normal wear & tear, repairs, and a built-in replacement factor). - Groomer Usage Rate: Used for all groomers donated or leased.
 Rate is all-inclusive (labor, fuel, oil, grease & fluids, maintenance, normal wear, tear, and repairs).